zuoc/journal/entries/sharing.md

 I've observed that *within your greatness weaknes, there often lies your greatest strength* (the inverse of which is also true).

-I think people should share, in a thoughtful manner, more than they often do.
+I think people (at least people like me) should share, in a thoughtful manner, more than they often do.

 Essays are an excellent way to share thoughts about things, but taken in the form of a blog post, many topics aren't always appropriate (e.g. "opinion peices") for the medium.